olegv142/esp32-ble-uart-mx/README.md

 The compilation options are placed onto the separate header **ble_uart_mx/user_config.h** which includes the particular user configuration file (**ble_uart_mx/config/peripheral.h** by default).
 With those options one can
 * choose device name
-* choose between USB CDC (virtual serial port) and hardware UART for communications
-* configure hardware UART parameters (pins, flow control)
+* choose between USB CDC (virtual serial port) and hardware UART for communications as well as configure hardware UART parameters (pins, flow control)
 * configure connection status LED
 * configure device behavior, for example disable discovery or configure auto-connecting on startup
 * fine tune communication protocol, for example disable status and/or debug events, enable simple link protocol, configure using extended data frames and/or stream tags